DataDog/datadog-agent/README.md

 LD_LIBRARY_PATH=./three:./two ./demo/demo 3 $VIRTUAL_ENV
 ```

 ## Test

-Tests are written in Golang using `cgo`, to run the testsuite from the root folder:
+Tests are written in Golang using `cgo`, run the testsuite from the root folder:
 ```sh
 make -C test
 ```